f4b6a3/uuid-creator/README.md

 ##### UriCodec

 The URN representation adds the prefix 'urn:uuid:' to a UUID canonical representation.
-The codec `UriCodec` encodes UUID to and from a opaque `java.net.URI`.
+The codec `UriCodec` encodes UUID to and from an opaque `java.net.URI`.

 ```java
 // Returns a `java.net.URI`